Ankle Pain

 What are common causes of ankle pain?

-Can ankle pain be a sign of a serious condition?
+Can ankle pain be a symptom of an underlying condition?

 How is ankle pain typically diagnosed?

-Physical examination, medical history, and imaging tests like X-rays.
+Diagnosis typically involves physical examination, medical history, and possibly imaging tests like X-rays or MRI.

 What are common treatments for ankle pain?